ericnewton76/gmaps-api-net/README.md

 var response = GeocodingService.GetResponse(request);
 ```

-The 'GeocodingService' class submits the request to the API web service, and returns the response strongly typed as a `GeocodingResponse` object which may contain zero, one or more results.
+The 'GeocodingService' class submits the request to the API web service, and returns
+the response strongly typed as a `GeocodeResponse` object which may contain zero, one or more results.
 Assuming we received at least one result, let's get some of its properties:

 ```c#
 var result = response.Results.First();